rayandasoriya/Mattermost-Ansible/README.md

 ### Best Practices Used:
 * Introduced modularity in the code by dividing the code into small logical working modules.
 * Used vault to store the sensitive data as a separate file.
+* Applied idempotency in user creation

 ### Screencast
-The link for screencast is available [here](https://drive.google.com/file/d/1FWKxTXgxH7XXVwYdmnfTPGhNLLBaH7zT/view?usp=sharing).
+The link for screencast is available [here](https://drive.google.com/file/d/1ovcFpGjPkJaTBERUFLtk3s8BrxOa2RdE/view?usp=sharing).

 ### References
 1. https://github.com/CSC-DevOps/CM